eldesh/docker-coq/Readme.md

 ## Environment

 - working directory /coq
-- coq is executed by default
+- coqc is executed by default

 ## Tags